 Jump to the content of the page

-Impact test
+Impact Testing

 What is impact testing?

-The example diagram shows that the decrease in strength of mild steel at -40 °C is 25 % in relation to the strength at 0 °C. Plastics display similar behavior, generally considerably more pronounced.
+The example diagram shows that the decrease in strength of mild steel at -40 °C is 25 % in relation to the strength at 0 °C. Plastics display a similar behavior, but generally considerably more pronounced.
 Impact tests are also frequently carried out on plastics at various temperatures.

 Impact test with pendulum impact testers Impact test with drop weight testers Impact test with high-speed testing machines